Generic Name: Ifosfamide (eye FOSS fa mide)

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-More about ifosfamide/mesna
+More about Ifex (ifosfamide)

 - Side Effects

 - Drug Interactions

 - Pricing & Coupons

 - En Español

 - Generic Availability